Cross-platform certification of the qubit space with a minimal number of parameters: Experiments

 \section{Experiments}

 We have run the above test on three publicly available quantum computing platforms: IBM, IQM, and IonQ.
-We used the identical circuits and randomly shuffled angles.
-Notice that the perfect implementation of gates is not necessary.
-Standard local sources of depolarizing and relaxation errors and general gate and readout errors do not affect our test, as they are assumed to remain within the two-level space.
-We present the comparison of single qubit gate properties for respective platforms in Table \ref{comm}.
-Moreover, the test accounts for leakage to external states (e.g., $\ket{2}$) as long as it is incoherent and does not depend on the circuit parameters ($\beta ,\phi$), as it adds a global constant to each $F_{jk}$.
+We used identical circuits and randomly shuffled the angles.
+Our test doesn't require a perfect implementation of gates.
+Standard local sources of depolarizing and relaxation errors, and general gate and readout errors do not affect our test, as they are assumed to remain within the two-level space.
+Moreover, the test accounts for leakage to external states (e.g., $\ket{2}$) as long as it is incoherent and does not depend on the circuit parameters $\beta ,\phi$.
+That is because occurence of such phenomenon adds a global constant to each $F_{jk}$ \cite{leak,gam}. {We present the comparison of single qubit gate properties for respective platforms in Table \ref{comm}.

-Due for nonlinearity of the determinant, to avoid calibration dependence, we have calculated $W$ using data from IBM and IQM in two ways: (i) determining $F$ for each job (basic complete commutation task unit) and then finding $W$ and finally averaging $W$, (ii) averaging first $F$ from all jobs and then finding $W$.
-This approach failed on IonQ because of large drifts in the data, possibly to varying calibration.
+Due for nonlinearity of determinant and to avoid calibration dependence, we have calculated $W$ using data from IBM and IQM in two ways: \begin{enumerate}[label=(\roman*)] \item determining $F$ for each job (basic complete comutation task unit), finding determinant $W_{\text{job}}$ for each job, and finally averaging over $W_{\text{job}}$, \item first averaging $F$ over all jobs and then computing $W$. \end{enumerate} The latter approach failed on IonQ because of large drifts in the data.
+We suspect varying calibrations were the cause of the drift.